Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 Aside from this small difference, candidates are selected using the same rules as for normal calls with explicit receiver.

+> This also means that all the properties available through `invoke`-convention
+> are non-eligible for such calls, because there is no way of specifying
+> the `infix` modifier for them

 Different platform implementations may extend the set of functions deemed valid candidates for inclusion as infix functions.